josecannete/actual-fintoc/README.md

   - KEEP THEM SECRET!
 Do not share them with anyone or commit them to version control.
 - An Actual Budget app running on your machine.
   - You can find instructions on how to do this in the [Actual Budget documentation](https://actualbudget.org/docs/).
+  - Note that the app must be running in local.
+In particular, I'm using the electron based apps.
+Probably some modifications would be needed to run it in the web version.

 ## Installation